wpmarketingteam/WP5.6Marcomms/Questions and Answers/3_gutenberg_updates.md

 ***

 # Gutenberg Gallery Block: Automatic alt tags from image captions

+If an image has a caption, but not an alt tag, WordPress will use that caption as a fallback alt tag.
+This means that visually impaired users —and others who use screen readers—can have a relevant description of the image.
+However, it is recommended as a best practice to write in a separate custom alt tag.

+## Questions and Answers - aimed at supporting Non-Developers

+### Q. I have added a link to a text in the caption.
+Does the link also get added to the alt tag?
+A. Nope, only the caption text is added as an alt tag in the image.

+### Q. If I have added a different caption and alt tag, does the alt tag get overridden?
+A. Nope.
+The alt tag remains the same as what you have added in the image.

 ***

-#### Thanks to [Dika Fei](https://profiles.wordpress.org/jellypixel/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Olga Glekler](https://profiles.wordpress.org/oglekler/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/) and [Meher Bala](https://profiles.wordpress.org/meher/), for researching and working on this document, and to the teams that provided assistance.
+#### Thanks to all members of the release squad, [Angela Jin](https://profiles.wordpress.org/angelasjin/), [Daisy Olsen](https://profiles.wordpress.org/daisyo/), [Anne McCarthy] (https://profiles.wordpress.org/annezazu/), [Dika Fei](https://profiles.wordpress.org/jellypixel/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Olga Glekler](https://profiles.wordpress.org/oglekler/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/) and [Meher Bala](https://profiles.wordpress.org/meher/), for researching and working on this document, and to the teams that provided assistance.